dasch-swiss/dsp-api/docs/05-internals/design/api-v2/sipi.md

 format, and stores them in Sipi's `tmp` directory.
 The usage of this script is described in [Upload Files to Sipi](../../../03-endpoints/api-v2/editing-values.md#upload-files-to-sipi).

-Each time `upload.lua` processes a request, it also deletes old temporary files from `tmp` and (recursively) from any subdirectories.
-The maximum allowed age of temporary files can be set in Sipi's configuration file, using the parameter `max_temp_file_age`, which takes a value in seconds, and defaults to 86400 (1 day).

 ### upload_without_processing.lua

 The `upload_without_processing.lua` script is available at Sipi's `upload_without_processing` route.
 It receives files submitted to Sipi but does not process them.
 Instead, it stores them as is in Sipi's `tmp` directory.

-Other than `upload.lua`, old temporary files are not deleted.

 ### store.lua